 Behind the Scenes: Maximizing Male Fertility

 You may not choose to become a father at aged 77, but from a strictly biological perspective, it is within the realm of possibility.
 Most men produce sperm for their entire lives.
 The male reproductive system is relatively simple; as a result, it generally functions quite efficiently.
 Sperm are produced in the testicles and stored within the scrotum in a "sack" called the epididymis.
 During erection, but before ejaculation occurs, the sperm travel from the epididymis to the vas deferens.
-The vas deferens is the tube that is severed in a vasectomy .
 The sperm is then propelled to the urethra where they mix with other fluids to form semen, which is ejaculated through the tip of the penis.